 Parents of preschool students can actively take part in policymaking and other decisions for their child’s program.
 Parents also have the opportunity to participate in developing curriculum and are given opportunities to take parenting classes, other vocational classes and to truly understand their children’s educational and developmental needs.

-The Preschool programs in Pinedale and Big Piney are accredited by the National Association for the Education of Young Children.
+The Preschool programs in Pinedale and Big Piney are the only preschools in Sublette County accredited by the National Association for the Education of Young Children.